Reduce risk and speed up time to market

 11 essential factors for every innovation

-Regardless of the source – seed, angel, venture capital, corporate or public – money is vital at every step of your journey.
+Money is vital at every step of your journey.
 The level of need and the type of funding changes throughout the innovation process.

 At every stage of the innovation continuum, people are vital to the idea, its development and its delivery to market.
-The type and number of people change throughout the process.

 There must be an actual or perceived need for your product or process to ensure continued demand once the product is launched.
-Sales and market planning will be essential for success.

 Value and Price Combination

 Your process, product or service must have a combination of price and value that makes it attractive to customers and consumers.
-It must meet a need and be seen as having sufficient value that the user is prepared to pay for.

 In order to manufacture your product at scale and deliver it to market, you need a full supply chain that stretches from raw material to finished product.